 What about coaching and leading others?

-For people coaching and instructing climbing, hill walking and mountaineering there are thirteen national awards for the UK and Ireland and two international awards.
+For people coaching and instructing climbing, hill walking and mountaineering there are fifteen national awards for the UK and Ireland and two international awards.
 Award holders have demonstrated their competence to work in defined terrains and activities.
 Holding a relevant qualification is often the easiest way for leaders to demonstrate their competence.
 However, those not holding a qualification may choose to demonstrate their competence in a different way.

 According to the Health and Safety Executive there are four ways for leaders to demonstrate their competence, which are: